emcon33/emcon33-waiter/README.md

 # Image Recognition Waiter
 #source https://towardsai.net/p/machine-learning/build-and-deploy-custom-docker-images-for-object-recognition
 # Modifying for Podman and OpenShift use
-# Updating Images for RH dog dog
+# Updating Images for RH dog images

 This application *serves* a deep learning image classification model that recognizes what object is present in an image.
 It accepts images from the user, makes request to an API endpoint that makes a prediction, and shows results in a frontend UI.